 SYMPTOMS

-Messages are being delivered to the mailbox Junk E-Mail
+Inbound messages are being delivered to the mailbox Junk E-Mail folder.

 There is no global option within MailEnable that will automatically deliver a message to a mailboxes "Junk E-Mail" folder.
 Below are listed some of the various reasons how messages can be delivered to the "Junk E-Mail" folder: